Bill Greene

-Bill Greene (November 15, 1930 – December 2, 2002) was an American politician.
+William Bradshaw Greene Jr. (November 15, 1930 – December 2, 2002) was an American politician.
 He served as a Democratic member of the California State Assembly and the California State Senate, representing South Central Los Angeles, Watts, Bell, Compton, Cudahy, Huntington Park and South Gate for twenty-five years.

 Early life

-William Bradshaw Greene Jr. was born on November 30, 1930 in Kansas City, Missouri.
+Greene was born on November 15, 1930, in Kansas City, Missouri.

 Greene attended the University of Michigan.
-During the Civil Rights Movement, he demonstrated alongside Julian Bond, Stokley Carmichael and James Farmer, and he was jailed in Mississippi and Louisiana for his activism.
+During the Civil Rights Movement, he demonstrated alongside Julian Bond, Stokely Carmichael and James Farmer, and he was jailed in Mississippi and Louisiana for his activism.

 Career

 Greene started his career as an assistant to Jesse M. Unruh.
 He was the first African American to work as an assistant in the California State Assembly.
 He was also a lobbyist for the Service Employees International Union.

 Greene served as a Democratic member of the California State Assembly from 1967 to 1975.
 He served as a member of the California State Senate from 1975 to 1992.
 He succeeded Mervyn M. Dymally, another African-American politician, in both houses.
-In the senate, he represented "South-Central Los Angeles, Watts, Bell, Compton, Cudahy, Huntington Park and South Gate".
+In the Senate, he represented "South-Central Los Angeles, Watts, Bell, Compton, Cudahy, Huntington Park and South Gate".
 He served as the chairman of the Senate Industrial Relations Committee.
 However, in 1989-1991, he "missed more than 50% of Senate votes" due to poor health, which led to his retirement.

 The Bill Greene Sports Complex in Cudahy was named in his honor in 1991.

 Personal life

 Greene married Yvonne LaFargue.
 They had two daughters, Alisa Rochelle and Jan Andrea.
-He was an alcoholic, and he received treatment at the Betty Ford Center in 1989.
-He had a heart attack in March 1990.